Learn Electronica Music Producing with the Recording Connection:

 The term “electronica” is often misunderstood when describing electronic music in general.
 Many people use it as an antonym for electronic dance music (EDM), identifying electronica as non-danceable music with electronic elements.
 But historically, electronica is more of an umbrella term that encompasses many different styles that may or may not include dance music—from the big beat of The Prodigy to the experimentalism of Radiohead’s Kid A to Madonna’s dance-pop.
 In the broadest sense, if you’re making music that relies heavily on synthesizers, samplers, loops and drum machines, you’re creating some version of electronica.

-The Recording Connection is currently accepting applications for open apprenticeship (externship)s in our one-of-a-kind electronic music production training program.
-Apply for free to learn more.
+The Recording Connection is currently accepting applications for open externships in our one-of-a-kind electronic music production training program.
+There’s no cost to APPLY and learn more.